Soufiane-Ha/tp_lab01_AdvDB/README.md

 > [!CAUTION]
-> his simply means that the NumPy library is not installed in your Python environment.
+> This file contains the practical work solution, and this section specifically includes the required information and the solution.

-To resolve the issue, install the library in the appropriate manner for your environment.
+# SOLUTION

-# Lab 01: Implementing a Simple Heap File System with Record Insertion and Retrieval
+##Lab 01: Implementing a Simple Heap File System with Record Insertion and Retrieval

 ## Objective